chaudharydeepanshu/pick_or_save/README.md

 - Filter extensions when picking a document.
 - Could limit picking a file from the local device only.

+**Note:** If you are getting errors after updating the package to newer version and the error contains workds like Redeclaration, Conflicting declarations, Overload resolution ambiguity then to fix them you probably need to remove the older version of plugin from cache `C:\Users\username\AppData\Local\Pub\Cache\hosted\pub.dev\older_version` or simply run `flutter clean`.

 ## Getting started

 - In pubspec.yaml, add this dependency: